For many people, getting approval for the life insurance that they need can be easy.

 A benign tumor may or may not be large enough to detect without an MRI.
 And, many of these types of tumors are not large enough to cause pain or discomfort.
 If they are painful, they can often be removed.
 In some cases, however, treatment may not even be necessary for those who have benign tumors.

-While many people who have benign tumors are able to obtain life insurance coverage, the insurance company’s underwriters will still want to know as much as possible about your condition.
+While many people who have benign tumors are able to obtain life insurance coverage, the insurance company’s underwriters will still want to know as much as possible about your pre existing health condition.

 What the Insurance Underwriters Will Want to Know